Elementor Vs Beaver Builder – Everything You Need to Know

 Now, Elementor has racked up over two million active installations.
 How could it not?
-It’s a plugin that has beginner-friendly written all over it.
-Either you’re a business owner looking to enter the digital world, a freelance web developer, or simply looking for a way to channel your thoughts into blog posts, anyone can create a gorgeous website with Elementor.
+It’s a plugin that has the words “beginner-friendly” written all over it.
+Either you’re a business owner who’s looking for potential opportunities online, a freelance web developer, or simply looking for a way to channel your thoughts into blog posts, anyone can create a gorgeous website using Elementor.

 Formerly known as FastLine Page Builder, Beaver Builder has been one of the leading page builder plugins on the market – especially once they decided to take in GPL (General Public License).
 This allows their product to be modified, enabling tons of developers to create third-party add-ons to expand the plugin’s functionality further.

 With more than 100,000 live websites created on Beaver Builder right now, it’s a page builder that’s more than worth your consideration.